enesehs/enesehs-windows-optimizer/README.md

   <img src="path/logo/Logo.png" alt="Enesehs's Windows Optimizer" style="display: block; margin: 0 auto;" width="700"/>
 </p>

+# Note: Enesehs's Windows Optimizer is still in development and is now in *open beta*.
 ## Overview

-Enesehs's Windows Optimizer is a powerful open-source tool designed to enhance the performance of Windows operating systems.
-It optimizes your computer by cleaning up unnecessary files, freeing up disk space, and providing access to hidden Windows settings.
-With this software, you can ensure that your Windows system runs smoothly and efficiently.
+Enesehs's Windows Optimizer is a lightweight open-source tool designed to enhance the performance of Windows operating systems.
+It optimizes your computer by cleaning up unnecessary files, freeing up disk space, and providing Windows tweaks.
+With this  open-source software, you can ensure that your Windows system runs smoothly and efficiently.

 ## Features

 - **User-Friendly Interface**: Easy to use with a clean and intuitive interface.
-- **File Cleanup**: Removes "temp" files to free up disk space.
+- **File Cleanup**: Removes one click all "temp" files to free up disk space.
 - **System Optimization**: Provides tools to optimize various aspects of the Windows OS.
 - **Performance Enhancement**: Tweaks hidden Windows settings to improve system security.
 - **Windows Activator**: In Development...